BRAIN-Lab-AI/Maintelli-Maintenance-Intelligence-/README.md

 4. **Output:**
-   - **Visualization and Evaluation:** TDetected anomalies are visualized over time alongside true failure labels (e.g., machine_status = 'BROKEN'), and model performance is evaluated using F1 score, confusion matrix, and ROC-AUC metrics.
+   - **Visualization and Evaluation:** Detected anomalies are visualized over time alongside true failure labels (e.g., machine_status = 'BROKEN'), and model performance is evaluated using F1 score, confusion matrix, and ROC-AUC metrics.

 ## How to Run the Code